-Notarizing for the General Public
+Mobile Notarizing for the General Public

 Cash and all major credit cards are accepted for payment.
-Checks accepted at notary's discretion.

-Available to the General Public in the Fresno, CA metropolitan area.
+Local office is located in the Fresno, CA metropolitan area.

-Costs: Please view notary fees below.
+Costs: View notary fees below.

 Sample list of documents frequently notarized :